Claude Code In My Pocket

 ~/ ← YOU ARE HERE (helper, human-in-loop)

-├── Repos/ ← Autonomous agents live here (Docker sandboxed)
+├── Sessions/ ← Autonomous agents live here (Docker sandboxed)

 ├── claude-sandbox.sh ← Spawns sandboxed sessions